jakim54/forbidden-fruit/README.md

 ## TODO

+* Decide on whether to go with folders/subfolders structure for this repo or keep it as a reference point with snippets.
 * Agree on semantics for consistency and ease of search within this readme
 * Decide to either just post all links within an aggregated list and forego the source or post both the source and all subsequent links from within